nHapiNET/nHapi/README.md

 ## Requirements

-NHapi currently targets version 3.5 of the .NET Framework
+NHapi currently targets version 3.5 of the .NET Framework and netstandard2.0

 ## Getting Started